Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Whitepaper.
 To find out more about ZEC and the aims of the company behind it, you could read its whitepaper.

 - Partnerships and developments.
-Keeping in mind that cryptocurrency is speculative and volatile, you can also consider recent significant developments for ZEC.
-The team behind ZEC has released a list of organizations and individuals accepting ZEC donations and it was announced in May 2017 that ZEC and JP Morgan would be collaborating on blockchain developments.
+Bearing in mind that cryptocurrency is speculative and volatile, you can also consider recent significant developments for ZEC.
+The team behind ZEC has released a list of organisations and individuals accepting ZEC donations and it was announced in May 2017 that ZEC and JP Morgan would be collaborating on blockchain developments.

 - Availability.
 ZEC is one of the more popular cryptocurrencies and is available on a number of crypto exchanges.
 You can also buy ZEC with a credit card and with fiat currencies.

 - Market competition.
 ZEC is a privacy-oriented cryptocurrency but does not provide full anonymity.
 Cryptocurrencies similar to ZEC, some of which are completely anonymous, are Monero, Bytecoin, Dash, Verge, Spectrecoin, CloakCoin, Hush, NavCoin and PIVX.

 Bearing this in mind and using the above as a starting point for your own research, you should be able to make a more informed decision about buying ZEC.

 More guides on Finder

 OnlyFans IPO: How to buy OnlyFans shares from Singapore